djitz/pcf-study-notes/files/07-Application-Security-Groups.md

 ## Application Security Groups

 - What is an application security group (ASG)?
 What does it do?
+> An application security group is a virtual firewall that control outbound traffic for applications.
+It will allow/disallow what the app can access.

 - How do you define one?
+> `cf create-security-group <SECURITY_GROUP_NAME> <ASG.json>` ASG.json is the security group rules file.

 - What can an ASG apply to?
+> An ASG(Application Security group) can be applied to all the applications and ASG will be applied to running applications when they are restarted.

 - What is the difference between white and black listing?
 Which do you use when defining an ASG?
+> White listing - limiting the application to limit the exposure of specific data.
+> Black listing - limiting the application to limit the application access to internet etc.,
+> White listing is used when defining ASG.

 ---
 ## pluralsight questions